wcarmon/docs/rust/traits.md

 # Gotchas
+1. If you see error message about [object safe](https://doc.rust-lang.org/reference/items/traits.html#object-safety), add `&self` param to your trait fn
 1. Traits + Generics are hard to use
     1. eg. try to return `Vec<MyTrait>`
 1. Start by owning & cloning,